PROPOSED STANDARD OF CARE BILL

 (ii) Follow up with the veterinarian as recommended

-(iii) Document the improvement, stationary condition or decline of condition showing that a duty of care was performed to meet the Standard of Care requirements upon request.
+(iii) Document the improvement, stationary condition or decline of condition showing that a duty of care was performed to meet the Standard of Care up request.

-(b) Meets all Standards of Care as outlined.
+(b) Meets all Standards of Care requirements as outlined

 7. Protection of the respiratory system of other parrots and humans